MaxPaiPai/auto_storm/README.md

 # auto_storm
-A package to automatically conduct storm surge validation
+A package to automatically search and gather key information for storm surge modeling and validation

 ***
 This is a work in progress...